2019 Indiana State Sycamores football team

-The 2019 Indiana State Sycamores football team represented Indiana State University in the 2019 NCAA Division I FCS football season.
-They were led by third-year head coach Curt Mallory and played their home games at Memorial Stadium.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 5–7, 3–5 in MVFC play to finish in seventh place.
+The 2019 Indiana State Sycamores football team represented Indiana State University as a member of the Missouri Valley Football Conference (MVFC) for the 2019 NCAA Division I FCS football season.
+Led by third -year head coach Curt Mallory, the Sycamores compiled an overall record of 5–7 with a mark of 3–5 in conference play, placing seventh in the MVFC.
+Indiana State played home games at Memorial Stadium in Terre Haute, Indiana.